 It ultimately comes down to economics, as do most things.
 The current trend is to market low-mass (light-weight) boilers against traditional heavy, high-mass cast-iron boilers.
 However, there are non-publicized risks involved that must be assessed and quantified.

 New gas-fired appliances in particular have a technological efficiency milepost that must be considered.
 Specifically, the traditional tube/ribbon gas burner “dry base” boilers vs. the new condensing technology based low-mass boilers.
 They have a significant energy efficiency increase of 10+% in AFUE Efficiency Rating.
-Along with this however is a marked increase in appliance costs and operational risks — both quite important, yet never publicized!
+Along with this however is a marked increase in appliance costs and operating risks — both quite important, yet never publicized!

 Stainless steel heat exchanger condensing gas units are the most popular and have been doing reasonably well service-wise.
 Cast aluminum heat exchanger units on the other hand where supply water pH (acidity) has not been addressed at installation or in operation have had issues, to which we can personally attest.
 Given this reservation they have also performed reasonably well.
 Being quite sophisticated control-wise, one has to admire the engineered system integrity of condensing gas systems.
 They certainly do flag service and maintenance issues with their sophisticated sensor complements!

 Oil-fired appliances on the other hand are a different animal, with combustion energy containment and management paramount in their design.
 Heating oil has over 60% more energy content per gallon than gases and can’t be technologically “modulated” (vary the firing rate) as with a gas appliance.
 Adjusting the output of an oil boiler is done by managing system temperature and/or by utilizing multiple boilers (MBS Systems) in larger installations.
 Therefore the oil boiler must be designed to perform at its maximum firing rate and within its design parameters.
 This is typically accomplished by using a cast-iron heat exchanger, and has been the norm for the past two hundred years!